seanpm2001-all/SeansLifeArchive_Images_AdVenture_Communist/AdVenture_Communist/2020/November/11.01.2020/README.md

 Due to a discovery yesterday about how much time all games together take up, and how little time it leaves me, I had to make a schedule change for gaming, splitting all 25 games I play across a 7 day period, instead of all in 1 day.

 I won't be playing this game again until the new time slot, which is Saturday.
-I will be playing again on Halloween, Saturday, October 31st 2020.
+I will be playing again on Saturday, November 7th 2020.

 ***